Displaying items by tag: Charleston wedding music

 How much is it worth to a bride and groom to have a true, professional, polished wedding DJ at their ceremony and reception?
 Some of the thoughts below are just a few of the many things that run through my mind the day of YOUR wedding ceremony and reception.

-In keeping with my promise to prospective Charleston brides to continue to keep this blog one of the freshest and most diverse in the greater Charleston area, I am here to give you yet another great playlist idea when it comes to planning the perfect mix of music for your Charleston wedding.
+My promise as one of the best Charleston Wedding DJs to prospective Charleston brides is to continue to keep this blog one of the freshest and most diverse in the greater Charleston area.
+I am here to give you yet another great playlist idea when it comes to planning the perfect mix of music for your Charleston wedding.
 As you get the planning underway at the Daniel Island Club or Harborside East, what about a 70s Soft Rock Cocktail Hour?
 Pretty groovy idea, huh?
 Actually, I was not thinking you'd get your guests to pull out the platform shoes or the bell bottoms, or even the leisure suit, but for a different chill vibe, consider a playlist comprised for soft rock artists from the 70s.
 Truth be told, I was 6 years old when the ball dropped at midnight on December 31, 1979 so my memories of 70s music when it was released are a little foggy.
 I did not learn an appreciation for the decade until I heard the music being played as I got older and we had oldies radio hit the Charleston area.
-Soft rock artists like Elton John, Dobie Grey, Styx, and the Little River Band, just to name a few.
+Soft rock artists like Elton John, Dobie Grey, America, and the Little River Band, just to name a few.

 Here we are at the unofficial end of the summer of 2017.
 I sure hope it's been an incredibly great summer for you.
 It's been another incredible summer season of weddings in Charleston and as I'm in the midst of another Labor Day weekend, I am beginning to get ready for the upcoming Fall wedding rush in Charleston.
 In previous blog posts, I've talked about the longevity of "Despacito" and it's stake on being the song of Summer 2017 (especially on the dance floors of Charleston weddings), and it remains at the top of the Billboard Hot 100 on this Labor Day weekend.
 "Despacito" is a Spanish word meaning "slowly", but it's rise to fame on the dance floors at Charleston weddings has been anything but slow.
 It's video reached 3 billion views on You Tube in just a little over 6 months after its debut.
 Justin Bieber had been travelling in Colombia back in the spring and he had heard the song in a club and it wasn't too long after that Erika Ender and Luis Fonsi received a call from the pop star about cutting a remix.
 The Labor Day weekend means just a few more beach days for brides and grooms in Charleston, and my calendar is booking up now with in-person consultations for my upcoming Fall wedding season.
 This means some definite playlist creation and music gathering sessions on the horizon.
 I love meeting with my clients to discuss music.
 You should always meet with your wedidng DJ for an increase in peace of mind as your big day arrives.